 - If you find you are unable to work via hard copies or prefer to work via the screen, please be prepared to share your work with the Writing Partner via a Google Doc or email.
 Some Writing Partners will not have laptops or iPads, so they may need to look at your screen alongside you.

 - Bring the assignment or prompt that the professor gave you

 - Even if you haven’t started writing, we can help brainstorm and outline

 What to Expect

-Since Writing Partners do not read papers before the session, you’ll spend time at the beginning explaining the assignment.
+Since drop-in Writing Partners do not read papers before the session, you’ll spend time at the beginning explaining the assignment.
 Then, the Writing Partner will read your draft for 10-15 minutes and ask you to do some work using the second copy of your essay.

 Sometimes 10-15 minutes is not enough to read the entire paper, but its almost always enough to give you substantial help.
 The Writing Partner will ask questions to help you clarify your meaning, as well as give you advice about effective strategies for structure, analysis, and developing a thesis.

 We won’t tell you exactly what do to fix your essay, but we will help you figure out strategies for revision and prompt you to take notes on the suggestions that arise.
 Writing Partners can also help you with grammar and style, although not by proofreading your whole essay; instead, the two of you might edit a paragraph together, looking for suggestions that you can then incorporate into the rest of your paper.